jbloomlab/dms_struct/docs/installation.rst

     jupyter-nbextension enable nglview --py --sys-prefix

-The source code for ``dms_struct`` is available on GitHub at https://github.com/jbloomlab/dms_struct.
+If you want to install from source, the source code for ``dms_struct`` is available on GitHub at https://github.com/jbloomlab/dms_struct.

 .. _nglview: https://github.com/arose/nglview